-For admission as a regular undergraduate student, an applicant must be a graduate of a state approved high school, have ACT scores, an application for admission, application fee, and immunization records on file.
+For admission as a regular undergraduate student, an applicant must be a graduate of a state approved high school and have ACT scores, an application for admission, application fee, and immunization records on file.
 Louisiana law requires immunization against measles, mumps, rubella, and tetanus-diphtheria for all first-time students born after 1956.
 Immunization against tetanus-diphtheria is required of all students regardless of age.
 Students who complete the ACT (American College Testing Program) Assessment Battery and who list Southeastern Louisiana University (Code 1608) as a university to which their scores should be sent, will be mailed admission information.

-Applicants who are graduates of a high school that is not state approved, or applicants who graduated with the General Equivalency Diploma may be admitted by submitting the application, high school transcript, or GED diploma, and ACT score of 20 or higher.
+Applicants who are graduates of a high school that is not state approved, or applicants who graduated with the General Equivalency Diploma may be admitted by submitting the application, high school transcript or GED diploma, and ACT score of 20 or higher.
 Students who do not meet the minimum ACT requirement may file an appeal for admission under alternative criteria.
 (See Admissions Appeal below).

-- A home-schooled student who does not have a GED may be admitted if he/she meets one of the following criteria: - ACT score of 23 or an equivalent SAT score of 1070 with no developmental courses needed and provide a high school transcript from a BESE-approved home study program - ACT score of 26 or an equivalent SAT score of 1180 with no developmental courses needed
+A home-schooled student who does not have a GED may be admitted if he/she meets one of the following criteria:

+- AČT score of 23 or an equivalent SAT score of 1070 with no developmental courses needed and provide a high school transcript from a BESE-approved home study program - 2.
+ACT score of 26 or an equivalent SAT score of 1180 with no developmental courses needed

-Graduates of non-approved home study programs outside of the state of Louisiana, who do not have a GED, must meet the second requirement.
+Note: Graduates of non-approved home study programs outside of the state of Louisiana, who do not have a GED, must meet the second requirement.

-Southeastern requires first-time freshmen and transfer students with less than 12 hours to meet ONE of the following three criteria to be admissible:
+To be fully admitted to Southeastern, first-time freshmen and transfer students with less than 12 hours must meet ONE of the following three criteria, and have no more than one developmental course requirement to take (See definition of developmental courses below):

+- 1. ACT Composite score of 20 or higher

+- OR

-- 1. ACT Composite score of 20 or higher - OR - 2.
-High School Rank in the Upper 50% of graduating class OR - 3.
-High School GPA of 2.0 on the core set of courses listed below.
+- 2. High School Rank in the Upper 50% of graduating class

+OR

+3. High School GPA of 2.0 on the following 17 1⁄2 units of high school courses.